syncfusion-content/maui-docs/MAUI/DataGrid/export-to-excel.md

 {% endhighlight %}
 {% endtabs %}

-The SfDataGrid provides several properties in `DataGridExcelExportingOption` class to customize the grid while exporting it to Excel.
+The SfDataGrid offers various properties within the `DataGridExcelExportingOption` class to enable customization of the grid when exporting it to Excel.

 ### Exporting formatted text and actual value